realm/SwiftLint/README.md

 If using custom rules in combination with `only_rules`, make sure to add `custom_rules` as an item under `only_rules`.

+Unlike Swift custom rules, you can use official SwiftLint builds (e.g. from Homebrew) to run regex custom rules.

 ### Auto-correct